The number and length of sessions in the program vary from location to location.

 Some locations offer one-to-one while others have group sessions.
 At most locations, each session is about two hours long.

-- Physician referral: To enroll in Diabetes Self-Management Education, you need to obtain a physician referral.
-Talk with your doctor or contact your local UPMC Center for Diabetes Education and Support for assistance.
+To enroll in the program, you need to obtain a doctor referral.
+Talk with your doctor or contact your local UPMC Center for Diabetes Education and Support for help.

-- Insurance: While most insurance companies cover self-management sessions, please contact your insurance company to confirm coverage of services before enrolling.
+While most insurance plans cover self-management sessions, please contact your insurance company to confirm coverage of services before enrolling.

 UPMC Centers for Diabetes Education and Support offer a spectrum of educational classes and events for people with diabetes.